-When we think of resistance training we primarily think of muscle strength with a cardiovascular response.
-Where as endurance training is primarily cardiovascular strength with muscle strength response.
+When we think of resistance training we primarily think of muscle strength alongside a cardiovascular response.
+On the other hand, endurance training is seen primarily as cardiovascular strength with muscle strength response.

-Resistance Training (RT) and High Intensity Interval Training (HIIT) increases the heart rate and strengthens one part of the heart (the left ventricle mainly).
-Leaving the rest of the heart without proper stimulus to adapt.
+Let’s compare, resistance training (RT) and high intensity interval training (HIIT).
+Both only increase the heart rate and strengthen one part of the heart (the left ventricle mainly).
+Thus, leaving the rest of the heart without proper stimulus to adapt.

-In order to combat this problem we need to include cardiovascular strength training at a moderate aerobic range (70-85% of MHR) to increase the vascular network, to allow a greater delivery of blood to the heart itself and increase stroke volume.
+In order to combat this problem we need to include cardiovascular strength training at a moderate aerobic range (70-85% of MHR).
+Most importantly this will increase the vascular network, to allow a greater delivery of blood to the heart itself and as a result will increase stroke volume.

 With an end goal to create a strength network as a whole.